P2V from Se7en to VirtualBox

 Applychanges and start the VMware Converter utility;

-- Follow the wizard to create a virtual image of your local workstation to your external storage:
+- Follow the wizard to create a virtual image of your local workstation to

 - Source type: Powered-on machine